ftrackhq/ftrack-connect-maya-publish/doc/usage.rst

 *   Scene

 What shows up in the :term:`publish dialog` depends on what you select here.
-In :ref:`developing` we will learn more about how to add new publish actions.
+In :ref:`development` we will learn more about how to add new publish actions.

 Publishing content and settings
 ===============================